 In the morning, you will be picked up at your hotel in Delhi and transferred to your accommodations in Agra.
 (Duration: 4 hours.)
 (This service is on a private basis.)

 At the time of the Mughals, in the 16th and 17th centuries, Agra was the capital of the grand Mughal Empire.
-During this period the city became a leading center of art, science, commerce and culture.
-The short golden age of Agra came to an end with the seventeenth century reign of Shah Jehan, mastermind of the Taj Mahal.
+During this period, the city became a leading center of art, science, commerce and culture.
+The short golden age of Agra came to an end with the 17th century reign of Shah Jehan, the mastermind of the Taj Mahal.

 Today's unforgettable experience includes a city tour of Agra with visits to the breathtaking Taj Mahal and Agra Fort.
 That magnificent monument of love – The Taj Mahal, was built by an emperor in memory of his beloved queen.
 Construction of the Taj Mahal began in 1631, and is believed to have taken 22 years to complete, with over 20,000 craftsmen working round the clock.
 The design and construction is said to be that of the legendary architect, Ustad Ahamad Lahori.
 Its marble exterior reflects rose and golden tints at sunrise and sunset, and dazzling white during the day.

 Later, proceed to Agra Fort.
 Agra Fort is also known as Lal Qila, Fort Rouge and Red Fort of Agra.
 It is about 2.5 km northwest of its much more famous sister monument, the Taj Mahal.
 The fort can be more accurately described as a walled palatial city.
 The great Mughals Babur, Humayun, Akbar, Jehangir, Shah Jahanand Aurangzeb lived here, and the country was governed from here.
 It used to contain the largest state treasury and mint and was visited by foreign ambassadors, travelers and the highest dignitaries who participated in building India's history.
 (This service is on a private basis.)